-Seahawks move George Fant to right tackle and Pete Carroll says ‘the comp is on’
+Seahawks move George Fant to right tackle, and Pete Carroll says ‘the comp is on’

 But Ifedi has also left the door open with his spotty play so far.
 He was benched or demoted twice during training camp practices for penalties after having incurred an NFL high 20 last season.

 Ifedi hasn’t had as many issues with flags of late.
-But on Saturday, he simply got manhandled or run around by Chargers’ defensive end Melvin Ingram on two notable occasions, one resulting in a sack for teammate Isaac Rochell, and the other in a hurried pass by Seahawks quarterback Russell Wilson.
+But on Saturday, he simply got manhandled or run around by Chargers defensive end Melvin Ingram on two notable occasions, one resulting in a sack for teammate Isaac Rochell, and the other in a hurried pass by Seahawks quarterback Russell Wilson.

 “He did some good stuff,’’ Carroll said Tuesday of Ifedi.
 “And he got in trouble a couple of times on things.
 But he’s cleaned some things up in his game that I am happy about and I am hoping that will continue.
 I think it will.
 But he went against a really good guy, Ingram got after him a little bit — he got after all of us a little bit.
 He played a really good football game.